-Another bank switch deal has launched, this time offering £100 for switching and another £50 for staying.
+Another bank switch deal has launched, this time offering £175 for switching.

 Here’s how the offer works and my analysis.

 How much can you get for switching to Natwest?

 This Natwest switching offer is pretty straightforward.
 You’ll get a fixed £175 if you meet the conditions outlined below.
 This is the largest switching deal they’ve offered yet.

 You can only get one bonus per person, regardless of whether you have more than one solo or any extra joint accounts.
 You’ll also only get one payment per joint account, so if two of you want the cash you’re better off opening two new individual accounts.

 Who can get the Natwest switching offer?

 It’s another deal where new and existing customers can get the free cash.
 You will need to open up or already have one of the following accounts:

 Then you need to use the Current Account Switching Service to move over an account from a different bank (this is only non-Natwest, so an RBS account should be fine).